ISISNeutronMuon/MDANSE/Doc/pages/R_parallel.rst

 ===========================

 Analysis tasks normally run on a single CPU core.
-Their configuration contains an input parameter :code:`"running_mode"`, shown in the scripts as
+Their configuration contains an input parameter :code:`running_mode`, shown in the scripts as

 .. code-block:: python